Lovecraft Country Series Premiere: All Chills, All Thrills

 image via HBO

-As we mentioned in our story on its first trailer, Lovecraft Country is an adaptation of Matt Ruff’s book by the same name.
+As we mentioned in our post about the full Lovecraft Country trailer, this show is an adaptation of Matt Ruff’s book by the same name.
 It uses the work of creative but crazy racist HP Lovecraft to tell a true-ish American story.
 And while Jordan Peele and JJ Abrams are producing it, Misha Green (Underground) is the showrunner.

 Set in the 1950s, the show follows Korean War vet Atticus Black (Jonathan Majors) and his family.
 Atticus’s father Montrose (Michael K. Williams) is missing as the show starts.
 He’d gone off looking to trace his late wife’s heritage.